 Mr. Mar enjoys advising emerging companies on cost-effective intellectual property protection strategies.
 His approach focuses on shaping the intellectual property strategy around the client’s core technology and how that distinguishes a client in the marketplace.
 Mr. Mar also emphasizes a diversified approach to building intellectual property assets so that his clients can build a strong portfolio.
 He regularly teaches best practices on how to protect IP and has also assisted emerging companies with drafting and negotiating non-disclosure, assignment and license agreements.
 Mr. Mar has also advised clients in the areas of cloud-based software usage agreements and licenses and conducted due diligence for companies looking to build IP portfolios by acquiring patents.

-Mr. Mar was named to The Recorder’s inaugural list of 50 "Fast Track" lawyers for 2012, recognizing California attorneys whose early accomplishments indicate they will be tomorrow’s top lawyers and leaders.
+He was named to The Recorder’s inaugural list of 50 "Fast Track" lawyers in California for 2012.